-What the two image set processing applications (generate and updateinfo) actually do is to look at an existing filesystem structure and try their best to digest the content into metadata and insert it into the database.
-The generate actually calls updateinfo with the values it was called with, so they are effectively the same.
-It's just that updateinfo doesn't create icons.
+What the two image set processing applications (wacsgenimg and wacsupdinfo) actually do is to look at an existing filesystem structure and try their best to digest the content into metadata and insert it into the database.
+The wacsgenimg actually calls wacsupdinfo with the values it was called with, so they are effectively the same.
+It's just that wacsupdinfo doesn't create icons.